What is OASIS?

 It also exists to help prevent further issues of fraud and abuse that have cost the Medicare system and taxpayers millions of dollars.

 More information about OASIS is available form the CMS website.
-The latest data set can be downloaded along with instructions and information about the Quality Improvement and Quality Management programs mandated by CMS and OASIS.
+The OASIS is constantly being updated so the latest data set can be downloaded along with instructions and information about the Quality Improvement and Quality Management programs mandated by CMS and OASIS.
 There is also information about the newest OASIS C as well as future formats.

 Photo by Asif Akbar stock.xchng.com